roxanageambasu/roxanageambasu.github.io/01-research.md

 needs to be controlled so that information can be shared efficiently, with strong semantic guarantees, and securely across multiple applications.
 To this end, we are constructing an easy-to-use, strong-semantics, secure, and transparent data sharing infrastructure.
-In designing our infrastructure, we take cues from our recent paper on data-driven web service integration that appeared in [EuroSys 2015]({{ site.baseurl }}/publications/eurosys2015synapse.pdf).
+In designing our infrastructure, we take cues from <i>Synapse</i>, a system for data-driven web service integration that appeared in [EuroSys 2015]({{ site.baseurl }}/publications/eurosys2015synapse.pdf).

 * **vTube: An Interactive Repository of Executable Content for Long-term Content Preservation.**